-(f) A cooperative or collective licensed under this Title shall be organized as either a cooperative, a traditional collective or a limited collective.
+(f) A cooperative or collective licensed under this ChapterTitle shall be organized as either a Traditional Cooperative or a Cooperative Association cooperative, a traditional collective or a limited collective.

-(g) A cooperative shall be organized pursuant to New York State Cooperative Corporation Law.
+(g) A Traditional cooperative shall be organized pursuant to New York State Cooperative Corporation Law.